Forensic nursing: Certification

 As of 2015, the International Association of Forensic Nurses offers two professional certifications under its certification body, the Commission for Forensic Nursing Certification (CFNC), for Sexual Assault Nurse Examiners: the Sexual Assault Nurse Examiner - Adult/Adolescent (SANE-A) and the Sexual Assault Nurse Examiner - Pediatric (SANE-P).

+In 2018 - 2022, the Forensic Nursing Certification Board (FNCB) completed the Delphi study and qualitative analysis of the variety of forensic nursing roles.
+The study was the foundation for identifying the common elements in all forensic nursing practices.
+Using the AACN Essentials template, the FNCB created and offered in 2022 the first Generalist Forensic Nurse certification (GFN-C), and the first examination for the Advanced Forensic Nurse certification (AFN-C).
+Beginning in 2024, the FNCB offered the Interpersonal Violence and Strangulation Evaluation certification (IVSE-C).
+Today, countries use the FNCB template to develop graduate programs globally.

 Worldwide

 United States

-Virginia Lynch, an early advocate of forensic nursing, proposed creation of the forensic nursing specialty in 1986 and helped establish the first graduate studies program at the University of Texas at Arlington's School of Nursing.
+Virginia Lynch, an early advocate of forensic nursing, proposed the creation of the forensic nursing specialty in 1986 and helped establish the first graduate studies program at the University of Texas at Arlington's School of Nursing.
 The American Academy of Forensic Sciences recognized the forensic nursing specialty in 1991 and the American Nurses Association followed in 1995.
+Other graduate programs followed.

 Great Britain

 In Great Britain, forensic nursing includes a forensic psychiatric nursing sub-specialty, which emphasizes practicing forensic nursing for mental health patients.

 Canada

 As of June 2015, forensic nursing is not recognized as a nursing specialty in Canada and does not have a PhD program.